Nemak

 In early 2015, Nemak´s parent company, Alfa, announced it may hold an initial public offering to list Nemak in the Mexican Stock Exchange as soon as June, as a strong U.S. dollar boosts the value of the division’s assets.

-In 2021, Nemak was awarded a contract with Tesla and expended its manufacturing facilities in Sheboygan, Wisconsin.
+In 2021, Nemak was awarded a contract with Tesla and expanded its manufacturing facilities in Sheboygan, Wisconsin.
 The company had previously turned down a request from Tesla in 2018.